ig3/srf/README.md

 The srf scheduler has an equivalent to Anki ease factor for each card but it is simpler: it is the
 [exponentially weighted moving average](https://en.wikipedia.org/wiki/Moving_average#Exponential_moving_average) of the weighted answers.
-The default answer weights are 0, 1, 2 and 4 for Again, Hard, Good and Easy and the default decay factor is 0.9, but these are all configurable.
-By default, the range of the ease factor is 0.0 through 4.0: somewhat equivalent to Anki ease factors 0% to 400%.
+The default answer weights are 0, 1, 1.5 and 2 for Again, Hard, Good and Easy and the default decay factor is 0.95, but these are all configurable.
+By default, the range of the ease factor is 0.0 through 4.0: somewhat equivalent to Anki ease factors 0% to 200%.
 With srf the ease factor never gets 'stuck' at an unreasonably low setting.
 It always adapts to the recent ease of the card.